Valais Blacknose

-The Valais Blacknose (Walliser Schwarznasenschaf) is a breed of domestic sheep originating in the Valais region of Switzerland.
+The Valais Blacknose or Walliser Schwarznasenschaf is a breed of domestic sheep originating in the Valais region of Switzerland.
 It is a dual-purpose breed, raised both for meat and for wool.

 History

 The breed originates in the mountains of the canton of Valais – from which its name derives – and of the Bernese Oberland.
 It is documented as far back as the fifteenth century, but the present German name was not used before 1884; the breed standard dates from 1962.
 In the past there was some cross-breeding with imported sheep: in the nineteenth century with Bergamasca and Cotswold stock, and in the twentieth century with the Southdown.

-The Valais Blacknose is also present in Austria, Germany and Holland.
+The Valais Blacknose is also present in Austria, Germany and the Netherlands.
 The total population reported in Switzerland for 2023 was 10286±–, with 9380 ewes registered in the herd-book; the conservation status of the breed is listed as 'not at risk'.

 Characteristics

 The Schwarznasenschaf is a mountain breed, well adapted to grazing on the stony pastures of its area of origin.
 Both rams and ewes are horned, with helical or spiral-shaped horns.
 Ewes may have black spots on the tail, but rams may not.